nf-core/website/markdown/events/2021/hackathon-october-2021.md

     > <i class="fas fa-hand-paper"></i> Bingo! <https://nfcore-bingo.web.app/?game=nf-core-hackathon>

 * In addition, we will be running an easter-egg (sock? 😉) hunt!
 There are 11 socks distributed around the gather.town world.
-Take screenshots of as many as find!
+Take screenshots of as many as you can find!
 * Finally, during Wednesday's social event (see schedule above), we will be running a short quiz!

 All social activities are of course optional, but hope to see as many people joining in as possible :tada: